Year 2025 AGM Reports For AGM held on 9th May 2026

 Treasurer

-The year 2024 started with eleven members on the Parochial Church Council consisting of the Vicar Rev. Norma Rao, No Church wardens, 2 elected Deanery Synod representatives, 7 elected members and 1 Co-opted member.
+The year started with 10 members on the Parochial Church Council consisting of the Vicar Rev. Norma Rao, no Church Wardens, 2 elected Deanery Synod representatives, 6 elected members and 1 Co-opted member.

 At the first meeting of the new PCC Robert Willis was elected as a Co-opted member.